MeRupamGanguly/Golang-Deltas/README.md

 ```

 ### Select Statement:
 Assume a development scenerio where we have 3 s3 Buckets.
 We spawn 3 GO-Routines each one uploading a File on each S3 bucket at same time.
 We have to Return SignedUrl of the file so user can stream the File as soon as possible.
 Now we do not have to wait for 3 S3 Upload operation, when one s3 upload done we can send the SignedUrl of the File to the User so he can Stream.
 And Other two S3 Upload will continue at same time.
-This is the Scenerio when Select Statement will work as a Charm.
+This is the Scenerio when Select Statement can help.

-Select statement is used for Concurency coomunication between multiple goroutines.
+Select statement is used for Concurency comunication between multiple goroutines.
 Select have multiple Case statement related to channel operations.
 Select block the execution unitl one of its case return.
 If multiple case returns at same time, then one random case is selected for returns.
 If no case is ready and there's a default case, it executes immediately.
 If there's no default case, select blocks until at least one case is ready.
 ```go
 func work(ctx context.Context, ch chan<- string) {
 	rand.NewSource(time.Now().Unix())